Cougar Conservancy

 • Volunteer

-The Cougar Conservancy, in partnership with the National Wildlife Federation’s #SaveLACougars campaign, has created the first ever docent-led tour program for the Wallis Annenberg Wildlife Crossing.
+The Cougar Conservancy, in partnership with the National Wildlife Federation’s #SaveLACougars campaign, created and implemented the first-ever Docent-led tour program for the Wallis Annenberg Wildlife Crossing from 2022 to Summer 2024.

 Guided Tours